spectrocloud/librarium/packages/docs/content/02-getting-started.md

 	The creation of a private cloud gateway is highly environment dependant.
 All the cloud infrastructures does not requires a gateway.
 Users can create a gateway for only those private clouds which mandates it, like MaaS, VMWare and OpenStack.
 	</InfoBox>

-The major steps towards the deployment and management of your workload clusters are:
+The major steps towards the deployment of your workload clusters are:

 * [Cluster Profile Creation](/cluster-profiles/task-define-profile/#creatingclusterprofiles)